 How are you managing Covid-19 restrictions?

-London Frontrunners place paramount importance on the physical condition, mental health and emotional well-being of our members, and of the wider LGBT+ and running community, and in consequence have endorsed a very responsive attitude and have an extremely responsible approach to all matters relative to the pandemic.
-The Club adheres to all governmental, England Athletics and British Triathlon Federation guidance.
-In addition, we have in place a robust Covid-19 Policy, a mandatory registration app for each run (details below), for “track and trace” purposes, and a Covid-19 Report Form.
+London Frontrunners place paramount importance on the physical condition, mental health and emotional well-being of our members, and of the wider LGBT+ and running community, and in consequence, have a responsible approach to all matters relative to the pandemic.
+We have in place a robust Covid-19 Policy and will always adhere to any current England Athletics and British Triathlon Federation health and safety guidance.

 What is different under Covid-19 restrictions?

 Normally we have access to changing facilities and bag storage at leisure centres, which is where we would meet up before the start of the run.
-Currently we are unable to use our leisure centres so we are meeting already changed at the start of our runs and will not have access to anywhere to store possessions and bags.
+Currently we are unable to use our leisure centres so we are meeting already changed at the start of our runs and will not have access to anywhere to store possessions and bags, except for track sessions where changing facilities and lockers are available.
 The meeting points are in the run descriptions underneath the maps on the page for each run (the maps still show the leisure centres).

-In addition, in order to comply with England Athletics’ Covid-19 restrictions, we are limiting numbers.
-Attendance is on a first come, first served basis using an App called Spond (instructions on how to use this are here).
+We will continue to use an App called Spond (instructions on how to use this are here) for everyone to book onto runs and other events so that our Circle Leaders and Coaches are aware of who and how many runners are intending to turn up to assist the with planning the run or coaching session.
 Runs are released at 5.00pm two days in advance for signing up.
-Spond operates a waitlist for oversubscribed runs and will let you know if you are on the waitlist and have secured a firm place.
-Some runs may become full very quickly after being released, other runs tend to be less busy.
+Spond operates a waitlist for oversubscribed events and will let you know if you are on the waitlist and have secured a firm place.
 Please familiarise yourself with our Covid-19 policy.